 - Farmland (land used for farming operations as defined in the regulations) assessed at regulated values

-- Machinery and equipment (oil and gas field facilities and plants, processing or manufacturing facilities) assessed at regulated values.
+- Machinery and equipment DIP (oil and gas field facilities and plants, processing or manufacturing facilities) regulated by the Alberta Energy Regulator, the Alberta utilities Commission, or the National Energy Board are assessed at regulated rates.

 Q. What is market value?

 A. Market value is the price a property would likely yield if sold after adequate time and exposure on the open market by a willing seller to a willing buyer.
-The Assessor finds this figure by extensively analyzing sale transactions from July 1, 2016 to July 1, 2017 for similar property types to determine market trends and patterns and then uses mass appraisal techniques to finalize market values to be used for the 2017 taxation year.
-Your 2017 property assessment notice is based on mid-range values as of July 1, 2016 real estate market conditions and reflects the physical condition as of December 31, 2017.
+The Assessor finds this figure by extensively analyzing sale transactions for a twelve month period from July 1 to June 30 for similar property types to determine market trends and patterns, and then uses mass appraisal techniques to finalize market values to be used for the subsequent taxation year.
+Your 2018 property assessment notice is based on mid-range values as of July 1, 2017 real estate market conditions and reflects the physical condition as of December 31, 2017.

-Properties not assessed on a market value standard such as farmland, railway, machinery and equipment, and designated industrial are assessed at prescribed regulated rates and standards mandated by the Minister of Alberta Municipal Affairs, Minister's Guidelines of Regulated Property.
-For more detailed information on market value properties, click here.
+Properties not assessed on a market value standard include farmland, railway, machinery and equipment, and designated industrial property.
+These are assessed at prescribed regulated rates and standards mandated by the Minister of Alberta Municipal Affairs, using the Minister's Guidelines for Regulated Property.

 Q. What is mass appraisal?